 Mothers Day is right around the corner, and most of us mamas really look forward to the special time spent with our families.

 Of course us moms love being with our family every day but mothers day is just.. different.

 We want to feel celebrated.

 Even though there’s those of us that get showered with love on these special holidays; there are those who are spending it alone, or who may have never even been celebrated before.

 No matter the good that comes along with motherhood that you read, see, feel, or hear about doesn’t deter from the fact that motherhood is extremely complex.

-There are assumptions and expectations that are so deeply ingrained in our society that no one hardly notices them anymore except when we no longer fit the description.
+There are assumptions and expectations that are so deeply ingrained in our society that no one hardly notices them anymore except when we ourselves notice that we no longer fit the description.

 Social media, just as reality TV, do an outstanding job at making an unrealistic perspective about what motherhood “should” be like.

 All the while, tons of moms are hating themselves for being the tired and impatient mother they are.